maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

 Overview
 --------

-In this lesson you will learn to drive a piezo speaker to make notes and sound effects.
-Piezo speakers are found in lots of common devices such as microwave ovens or cell phones.
-A tone from a piezo speaker can be used to indicate a button press or play a tune letting you know your friend has called.
+In this lesson you will use what you learned about frequency to make music with a piezo speaker.
+Piezo speakers are found in lots of common devices such as microwave ovens and cell phones and can be used to tell you if you have a phone call, let you know your pizza is hot or to confirm you pressed a button.

 Piezo speakers are normally formed around two metal plates as shown in the picture on the left.
 The picture on the right shows a piezo speaker